 Proof of your identity

-You’ll need to provide proof of your identity, including your Social Security number and signed permission to obtain your credit report.
+You’ll need to provide proof of your identity, including your Social Security number and signed permission for the underwriter to obtain your credit report.

 Credit report

 The underwriter will obtain recent copies of your credit report from the main three credit bureaus: TransUnion, Equifax and Experian.
 How each bureau determines credit scores may be different.
 If your scores vary across the reports, the underwriter may use the median.
-The credit score required for a loan depends on factors like the lender and the type of mortgage.
+The credit score required for a loan depends on factors including the lender and the mortgage type.

 » MORE: What credit score is needed to buy a house?